rakib2067/Typescript/README.md

   - The difference being that an `interface` does not compile to anything, so it is more efficient
 - In cases where we want some logic in the base class, it is better to use an abstract class
   - This is because `abstract` class can contain normal non-abstract methods, which can be used by child classes

+Ultimately:

+- Interfaces only define the shape of a class, including the properties and methods it should have

+  - They do not have any implementation
+  - They compile to nothing in JS